SystemsApproach/sdn/netvirt.rst

 that need to be programmed into the instance of OVS that is running locally on the hypervisor in question.
-Continuing with the example above, if VM A is on hypervisor 1, and VM B is on hypervisor 2, then hypervisor 1 needs flow rule in OVS to forward packets from VM A to VM B. It is able to see this by looking at the logical flows in OVN Southbound DB, and it is able to determine the details of how to encapsulate packets destined for VM B by looking for binding
+Continuing with the example above, if VM A is on hypervisor 1, and VM B is on hypervisor 2, then hypervisor 1 needs a flow rule in OVS to forward packets from VM A to VM B. It is able to see this by looking at the logical flows in OVN Southbound DB, and it is able to determine the details of how to encapsulate packets destined for VM B by looking for binding